 Although it does not reflect real award availability, I still find this feature extremely helpful as it genuinely makes the award search process less confusing and overwhelming.

 EDITORIAL DISCLOSURE – Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
-The content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.
+The content has not been reviewed, approved, or otherwise endorsed by any of the entities included in the post.